wanghao9610/OV-DINO/README.md

 ## :fire: Updates

 - **`15/08/2024`**: :sparkles: Have a look!!!
-We release the pre-training code on O365 dataset.
+We release the pre-training code and log on O365 dataset.
 You could try to reproduce our results.

 - **`06/08/2024`**: :sparkler: Awesome!!! **OV-SAM = OV-DINO + SAM2**.
 We update OV-SAM marrying OV-DINO with SAM2 on the [online demo](http://47.115.200.157:7860).